-9. SOLID WASTE
+10. SOLID WASTE

-The following acts/legislations are only a few most important ones to regulate matters relating to Waste Management in our country: -
+1) The following acts/legislations are only a few most important ones to regulate matters relating to Waste Management in our country: -

-Legislation Summary/Scope of Legislation National Environmental Waste 1.
-To reform the law regulating waste management to Management Act (Act 59 of 2008) protect health and the environment by providing reasonable measures for the prevention of pollution and ecological degradation and for securing ecologically sustainable development.
+Le gislation Su mmary/Scope of Legislation • National Environmental Waste 1.
+To reform the law regulating waste management in order Manageme nt Act (Act 59 of 20 008) to protect health and the environment by providing reasonable measures for the prevention of pollution and ecological degradation and for securing ecologically sustainable development.
 2. To provide for institutional arrangements and planning matters.
 3. To provide for national norms and standards for regulating the management of waste by all spheres of government; to provide for specific waste management measures.

 4. To provide for the licensing and control of waste management activities.
 5. To provide for the remediation of contaminated land; to provide for the national waste information system.
-6. To provide for compliance and enforcement; National Environmental 1.
-To provide for co-operative, environmental Management Act (Act 107 of 1998) governance by establishing principles for decision- making on matters affecting the environment, institutions that will promote co-operative governance and procedures for coordinating environmental functions exercised by organs of state; Greater Tzaneen Municipality Solid 1.
+6. To provide for compliance and enforcement; Environmental Management Act (Act 1.
+To provide for co-operative, environmental governance 107 of 1998) by establishing principles for decision-making on matters affecting the environment, institutions that will promote co-operative governance and procedures for coordinating environmental functions exercised by organs of state; Greater Tzaneen Municipality Solid 1.
 To regulate management of storage and collection of Waste By-Law, Notice no 12 of 1990 solid waste